dwyl/fields/README.md

 + [`DescriptionPlaintextUnlimited`](lib/description_plaintext_unlimited.ex) -
 filters any HTML/JS to avoid security issues.
 Perfect for blog post comments.
 + [`Encrypted`](lib/encrypted.ex) - a general purpose encrypted field.
-  converts any type of data `to_string` and then applies strong AES encryption.
+  converts any type of data `to_string` and then encrypts it.
 + [`EmailEncrypted`](lib/email_encrypted.ex) - validate and strongly encrypt
-email address to ensure they are kept private and secure in the case of a breach.
+email address to ensure they are kept private and secure.
-+ [`EmailHash`](lib/email_hash.ex) - useful when an email needs to be looked up without decrypting all emails in the database.
++ [`EmailHash`](lib/email_hash.ex) - when an email needs to be looked up fast without decrypting.
 Salted and hashed with `:sha256`.
 + [`EmailPlaintext`](lib/email_plaintext.ex) - useful on the rare occasion when
 it is acceptable to store an email in `plaintext` e.g. your local pizzeria.
 + [`Hash`](lib/hash.ex) - a general-purpose hash field using `:sha256`,